Dr. Mark Everett Keenum became Mississippi State’s 19th president January 5, 2009, following a distinguished public

 Dr. Keenum has served as president of the Southeastern Conference.
 During his two-year term, he led the SEC Executive Committee, and he continues to serve on the SEC’s Content Committee Board of Directors that oversees the highly successful ESPN-SEC Network.
-In August 2018, he was named chairman of the College Football Playoff’s (CFP) Board of Managers.
+In 2018, he was named chairman of the College Football Playoff’s (CFP) Board of Managers.
 The CFP determines the national champion of the NCAA Division I Football Bowl Subdivision.

 In 2018, he was elected to serve a six-year term on the Board of Trustees of the Mississippi Department of Archives and History, which is the second-oldest state department of archives and history in the country.
 A comprehensive historical agency founded in 1902, MDAH collects, preserves, and provides access to the archival resources of the state; administers museums and historic sites, including the new Museum of Mississippi History and the Mississippi Civil Rights Museum; and oversees statewide programs for historic preservation, government records management, and publications.